rss logo

 Microsoft Logo

-• Download the latest version of the software from the official website: https://wireguard.com/, then install it.
+• Download the latest version of WireGuard for Windows from the official website: https://wireguard.com/install/, then install it using the setup wizard:

 Screenshot of WireGuard official website highlighting the Windows installer download button